NinaOpenclassrooms/Projet5_OC_2023/README.md

 # Kanap #

-This is the front end and back end server for Project 5 of the Web Developer path.
+This is the front end and back end server for Project 5 of Openclassrooms Web Developer path.

+This fifth project consists of the development of an e-shop in pure Javascript with provided HTML/CSS for the company Kanap.

 ### Back end Prerequisites ###